Accelerator Awards Frequently Asked Questions

 Any changes to the milestones must be requested prior to completion date of that milestone.
 The impact on the project scope, timeline, and justification for the changes must also be included.
 The request will be reviewed by the Accelerator Awards program and may require additional approval from the selection committee and the Ohio Third Frontier.
 Re-allocation of funds from the original itemized budget must also be requested in advance of any changes taking place.

-Industry experts should be external to the University and have a strong industry-based background in the relevant technology field.
-When submitting the pre-proposal PI’s are strongly encouraged to identify potential individuals they may know through their network.
-The Keenan Center for Entrepreneurship can also facilitate identification of potential industry experts.
+Industry experts should be external to the University and have a strong industry-based background in the relevant market or technology space.
+When submitting the pre-proposal PIs are strongly encouraged to identify potential individuals they may know through their network.
+Our office may be able to facilitate identification of potential industry experts if requested within reasonable time.

 The industry expert serves to provide critical industry insight for technologies and to help define and guide appropriate and commercially relevant milestones for projects.